New terminal, automated people mover and redevelopment for the A380

 While the gates, the baggage-handling system and the lounges of the new terminal were all designed with the A380 in mind, the airport’s existing airfield and terminal infrastructure were also redeveloped.
 These works included:

-- Widening the runway and taxiway intersections to make turning easier (the runways and taxiways themselves were deemed sufficient to cope with the A380's size and weight)
+- Widening of the runway and taxiway intersections to make turning easier (the runways and taxiways themselves were deemed sufficient to cope with the A380’s size and weight)

 - A resurfacing project worth S$50m for both of the main runways was started in September 2007

-- Downsize some gates to allow the A380 to use existing gates without compromising safe distances between aircraft
+- Downsize of some gates to allow the A380 to use existing gates without compromising safe distances between aircraft

 MRT extension and automated people mover

-As part of an expansion of the Singapore mass rapid transit (MRT) system, the East-West line was extended to a new station at Changi International Airport, situated underground between terminal 2 and the site for terminal 3.
+As part of an expansion of the Singapore mass rapid transit (MRT) system, the East-West line was extended to a new station at Changi International Airport, situated underground between Terminal 2 and the site for Terminal 3.

-The station was completed in February 2002 although part of it is unused pending the completion of terminal 3.
+The station was completed in February 2002 although part of it is unused pending the completion of Terminal 3.

 Changi Airport has also built a S$135m automated people mover system (APMS) to aid transfers between the three terminals.